 At the Harvest Festival held at the South Street Chapel in September of that year the pulpit was draped in black with a wreath of white flowers at its front, a mark of respect to the memory of the boot maker.

 The children of Thomas and Ann Tomlinson….

-1) Eldest child John William, alias William, appears on the 1841 and 1851 at the family home in South Street.
+1) Eldest child John William alias William, born on October 8th 1840, appears on the 1841 and 1851 at the family home in South Street.

 Gap alert!
-Thereafter he proves elusive – he may be a schoolmaster on the 1861 census.
+Thereafter he proves elusive – he may be a schoolmaster at Leominster on the 1861 census.

-Shoemaker son Thomas and Millicent Fisher had a short-lived marriage which began in August 1870 and ended when Millicent died in March 1873, aged 29, at Whittington Moor near Chesterfield.
+Shoemaker son Thomas and Millicent Fisher had a short-lived married life together which began on August 18th, 1870 and ended when Millicent died on March 6th, 1873, aged 29, at Whittington Moor near Chesterfield.

 Two years after Millicent’s death Thomas married Mary Agnes Rendell, daughter of Free Methodist Minister James Sibley Rendell and Agnes (nee Oxley).

-By now he was also a Free Methodist Minister and had at least four children before he died in 1887.
+By now Thomas was also a Free Methodist Minister.
+He had at least four children before he died in 1887.